How to Wash a Hat in the Washing Machine

 Putting your hat in the washing machine without first treating it is a bad idea.
 It will ruin your hat.
 Pre-treatment will aid in the loosening of ground-in dirt and stains that the washing machine may be unable to remove.
 The usual rule of thumb when it comes to pre-treatment is as follows: It is possible to spray stain remover straight on your hat before placing it in the washing machine if your hat is made of cotton or cotton blend.
 When you’re pre-treating your hat, search for dirt and grime that tends to collect along the edges and seams.

-Make careful to spray some stain remover on the sweat stains on the headband and the inside lining before using the garment.
 Following the application of the stain remover, let your hat to sit for around 30 minutes to allow the solution to sink into the fabric properly.

 Use a Mesh Bag for Delicate Hats

 For a beanie or other delicate knit hat that needs to be cleaned, it’s a good idea to place the hat in a mesh bag before throwing it in the washing machine for cleaning.
 Because it is contained within a mesh bag, the knit hat will retain its shape better.
 Mesh washing bags may be found at budget department shops and supermarkets.
 Once you’ve placed your hat inside the mesh bag, make sure to tightly shut the bag.
 Bags with zippers or pull-string closures are used to shut these items.
 It’s completely acceptable to put more than one hat in a mesh bag, but avoid stuffing it too tightly.